jimasp/behave-vsc/README.md

     }
     ```

 - Step library folders that are inside your project folder can be enabled for step navigation via the `behave-vsc.stepLibraryFolders` setting.
-(This is an experimental feature.)

   - Example: